Ready, set, go… It is not a race when I set out to design a new baby quilt.

 It may be in the middle of the night or on the way to the grocery store, I can get an idea for my baby quilts sometimes in the most unusual places.

+I live in South Florida with a lake in my back yard.
+It is not uncommon to have the most unusual wild life in and around the water.
+A beautiful stork flew into the pine tree last week and though he may have flown for miles, chose to stand, as the species always does, on one leg.
+He or she posed long enough for me to take this photo.
+How appropriate, a stork came by, as I am looking for ideas for baby quilts!
 Next, there was the mother duck and her 6 ducklings, but they were too shy for the camera and the photo just didn’t happen.
 The photo of that lovely scene, as they floated across the lake just didn’t happen, but they sure inspired me to pull out my stash when I came back into the house.
 Out came the blues, greens and yellows.
 I found 3 different prints of that had ducks that would shape nicely into some new baby quilts.
 Next, I pulled out patterns and matched the ideas and fabric together for at least two or three new baby quilt ideas.

 Now, there is a great photo of a new neighbor that moved in last week…

 I decided to check out my stash then run to my favorite fabric store.
 I will be sewing on my newest design for baby quilts and “Gator” lovers in Florida just wait for this one.
 (Sorry if you go to the other university).
 Hey!
 I told you ideas just come to me.
 I just have to be careful how close they get and not to feed them!